-At 31 December 2018, the Company shared with its parent undertaking, daa, a joint undrawn committed revolving credit facility of €300 million in respect of which all conditions precedent have been met.
-This facility expires in more than two years but not more than five years.
+At 31 December 2019, the Company shared with its parent undertaking, daa,

+- (1) a joint undrawn committed revolving credit facility of €300 million in respect of which all conditions precedent have been met.
+This facility expires in more than one year but not more than two years; and - (2) a joint undrawn committed 20 year European Investment Bank loan of €350 million in respect of which all creditors precedent have been met.
+The drawdown availability period expires in June 2022.